rajbot/ranchtronix/_posts/2006-01-25-SykesHotSprings.md

 It's *well worth* a stop, whether or not you camp there.

 Another spot, shaded and smaller, with fire ring, is 50 yards further on past the bald sport.
-Water from the river at Barlow Flat camp, or probably cleaner from Logwood Creek, a little ways back on the main trail.
+Water from the river at '''Barlow Flat''' , or probably cleaner from Logwood Creek, a little ways back on the main trail.

 [http://tinyurl.com/2j5p9](http://tinyurl.com/2j5p9)